 The main concern of potential customers is ‘what is in it for me?’
 Ask yourself whether your sales pitch has the answer for the number one concern of every potential customer.

-After taking a look at the main ideas of the book, Fanatical Prospecting, here are a few highlights that would help you out further,
+After taking a look at the main ideas of the book in the Fanatical Prospecting summary, here are a few highlights that would help you out further,

 Fanatical prospects are those who are